-After her experience at the United Nations in New York during the World Trade Center attacks on September 11, 2001, Virginia Swain, CEO and Director, founded the Institute for Global Leadership to provide training and consultation for leaders and teams to adapt to the changed dynamics of a post-9/11 world.
-Through the Institute, Virginia and her associates develop coaching and training programs to help clients develop personal, interpersonal, systemic and global competencies in business, community, institutional, national and world environments.
+After her experience at the United Nations during the World Trade Center attacks on September 11, 2001, Virginia Swain founded the Institute for Global Leadership to provide training and consultation for leaders and teams to adapt to the changed dynamics of a post-9/11 world.
+Through the Institute, Virginia develops Reconciliaton Leaders with personal, interpersonal, systemic, and global competencies in business, community, institutional, national, and world environments.

 - Training for vocationally called Reconciliation Leaders who facilitate the Peacebuilding Process of Reconciliation to Develop Political Will.

-We address the needs articulated by the Commission on Global Governance for leaders “made strong by vision, sustained by ethics and revealed by political courage that looks to the longer term and future generations for whom the present is held in trust.”
-To support this expectation, the Institute’s Reconciliation Leaders facilitate the Peacebuilding Process of Reconciliation to Develop Political Will (Peacebuilding Process), developed for the Global Mediation and Reconciliation Service (Reconciliation Service), providing people, groups, nations and multilateral entities the perspectives, tools and techniques for multilateral approaches to sustainable development.
+We address the needs articulated by the Commission on Global Governance for leaders “made strong by vision, sustained by ethics, and revealed by political courage that looks to the longer term and future generations for whom the present is held in trust.”

 This leadership approach grows from participant leaders’ personal mission, skill building, and a commitment to be at peace in themselves and in service to others.
 Reconciliation Leaders are trained and coached to find balance among career, home life, and reflection time, using a methodology to deal with the high level of stress in their own and in other people’s lives.
 They are global citizens.